Now Available For Pre-Order!

 I left once a detective arrived, and while raising Sarah, I was never able to forget this call.

-This is just one story out of sixty or seventy I wrote.
+This is just an example of some of the sixty or so calls I wrote.